 Keep in mind that as soon as you reintroduce carbohydrates into your system, your body will defer to using them for energy, taking you out of the fat-burning state of ketosis.

 The keto diet is not a low-calorie diet; instead, it requires manipulating the macronutrients you eat each day in order to force the body into a state of ketosis, in which it burns fat instead of carbohydrates for energy.
 However, if your goal is weight loss, you’ll want to stay in a calorie deficit even as you’re staying within the keto guidelines.
-Talk to a doctor or nutritionist to determine how many calories you should eat each day, then use that to determine your fat, carbohydrate, and protein ratio.
+No keto guide should give you medical advice.
+So talk to a doctor or nutritionist to determine how many calories you should eat each day, then use that to determine your fat, carbohydrate, and protein ratio (9).

 While you may need more water when first transitioning into a keto diet, it is commonly recommended that everyone drinks a minimum of two liters of water (or a half gallon) daily in order to maintain metabolic health and prevent dehydration.